The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Proof of the main theorem

 The following theorem effectively characterizes the remaining case, namely those VPLs that are weakly length-synchronous but not length-synchronous and whose syntactic morphism is quasi-aperiodic: such VPLs are shown to be constant-depth equivalent to a non-empty disjoint union of intermediate VPLs.
 The computability of $k,l\in\N$ with $k\not=l$ such that $\SM_{k,l}\reduce L$ is subject of Section~\ref{k und l}.

-\begin{theorem} If $L$ is weakly length-synchronous but not length-synchronous, and its syntactic morphism $(\varphi_L,\psi_L)$ is quasi-aperiodic, one can effectively compute vertically visibly pushdown grammars $G_1,\dots,G_m$ generating intermediate VPLs such that $L\eqACO\biguplus_{i=1}^{m} L(G_i)$. \end{theorem} Before we give the proof of the theorem we need a bit of notation.
+\begin{thm} If $L$ is weakly length-synchronous but not length-synchronous, and its syntactic morphism $(\varphi_L,\psi_L)$ is quasi-aperiodic, one can effectively compute vertically visibly pushdown grammars $G_1,\dots,G_m$ generating intermediate VPLs such that $L\eqACO\biguplus_{i\in[1,m]} L(G_i)$. \end{thm}

+Before we give the proof of the theorem we need a bit of notation.
 Let $L\subseteq\Sigma^\triangle$ be a VPL that is weakly length-synchronous, not length-synchronous, and whose syntactic morphism $(\varphi_L,\psi_L)$ is quasi-aperiodic.
 By Proposition~\ref{prop effectivity} one can effectively compute its syntactic $\Ext$-algebra $(R_L, O_L)$, $(\varphi_L, \psi_L)$ and $\varphi_L(L)$ from (a given DVPA for) $L$.

 {\widetilde{\Sigma}} {\overline{\Sigma}} {\mathcal{Z}}

 For all $e\in O_L$ recall that